pageboard/pagecut/README.md

 -------------

 * Viewer
-  renders blocks to DOM using resolvers and elements.
+  renders blocks to DOM using elements and modifiers.

 * Editor
-  transform blocks into internal editor representation and render them for edition.
+  parse DOM into blocks using resolvers, render blocks into DOM (edit version), parse that DOM into an internal editor object model, which is in turn used by prosemirror to render that internal model into a DOM view.

 * Resolvers
   Return synchronously and/or asynchronously a block from a url or from a dom node.